jdegregorio/face-collage/README.md

 - **User-Friendly Interface**: A simple command-line menu to navigate through the project steps.
 - **Advanced Filtering Options**: Exclude photos based on processing failures, head pose angles, facial features, or manual exclusion.
 - **Manual Review and Exclusion**: Move unwanted images to an `excluded_images` folder for easy management.
+- **Reset Filters**: Reset all filters to include all photos back into the collage.
+- **Detailed Filtering Statistics**: View statistics for all photos, including those previously excluded, to make informed filtering decisions.
+- **Multiple Exclusion Reasons**: Track exclusion reasons with a consolidated summary when multiple criteria exclude a photo.

 ---